Skip to content

 2. Explore the focus further: Consult relevant literature, reflect on your practice, collect feedback from students/colleagues

 3. Design your educational inquiry: identify the questions you want to explore, examine the best methodology and methods that help address those questions.
 Understand the nature of the inquiry & the relevant sample.
-Apply for ethical approval (SGUL & Other)
+Apply for ethical approval (CSGUL & Other)

 4. Start data collection and analyse data